 Stafford Park Redevelopment, near Liston, Suffolk.

-Braintree District Council are still considering plans for the redevelopment of the brownfield site at Stafford Park.
+Braintree District Council’s planning committee have recently refused plans for the redevelopment of the brownfield site at Stafford Park.
 The proposal is for 100 homes, 22 apartments and a community centre.

 Proposals include the demolition of existing buildings, associated land remediation works, flood attenuation measures, reinstatement of the River Stour and associated infrastructure improvements, landscaping and provision of public open space.